Mussbront/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Script to move a file from one directory to another
 8. Script to delete file in an absolute path
 9. Script to delete directory in a directory
+10. Script to change directory to previous one